cdFKNS/MercuryAI/reflection.md

 # Reflection: MercuryAI Project

 ## Approach
 Our team followed an agile, collaborative approach to build MercuryAI.
-We started by breaking down the requirements into clear tasks and assigning roles based on strengths—frontend, backend, and scrum master.
+We started by breaking down the requirements into clear tasks and assigning roles based on strengths: frontend, backend, and scrum master.
 We used a Kanban board to track progress and ensure transparency.
 The project was developed in phases: repo setup, feature implementation, integration, and deployment.
 We prioritized security by using a backend proxy for API calls and keeping secrets out of the public repo.

 ## What We Learned
 - **Teamwork & Communication:** Regular check-ins and clear task assignments helped us stay aligned and resolve blockers quickly.